target/lite-for-jdbc/README.md

 SELECT * FROM T WHERE field = :value1 OR field2 = :value2
 ```

-In the above example, invoking it would require a map defind like this
+In the above example, invoking it would require a map defined like this

 ```kotlin
 mapOf("value1" to "string value", "value2" to 123)